DREAM BLOG

 While many industries depend on these workers, it is the undocumented and their families that are vilified for being 'lawbreakers' that should be deported.
 If the political and economic will to do so were in our nation's best interest, it would be happening, instead these workers are blamed for all of the ills of our country.

 Beyond all of the morality and economic arguments that are flying around regarding the issue of immigration, are real lives and real individuals who are here trying to make a living for themselves and for their families--often with much hardship, and a great deal of fear.
 From California to the Carolinas, families in this situation are voiceless and in great need of advocates.
 Here is where we can step in and make our voices heard, along with our undocumented neighbors, in order to bring about changes in our current immigration system.
+Nothing short of this will be a sufficient response to the deep needs of these families.

 In the past, many of us spent all of our energy meeting personal and individual needs of families, regardless of their immigration status, but we did little or nothing to engaging in the political and legislative process that is needed to bring about systemic change.
 This is another way we can truly show love to our neighbors who are left hiding in the shadows with little hope of ever living in peace (which is what all of desire for ourselves).